GDPR: what does it mean for you?

 6. Do you have to set up a register of processing activities?

-In a processing register you record which personal data you use, for what purpose, where you store it, and with whom you share it.
+In a processing register you record which personal data you use, for what purpose, where you store the data, and with whom you share it.
 You are obliged to work with a register if your organisation:

 • Regularly processes personal data.